dai-shi/social-cms-backend/README.md

     GET /posts/inbox

 This is a special endpoint to only get posts that matches with predefined "following".
-More description follow in the next section.
+More description follows in the next section.

 ### Aggregate Posts